North Carolina Attorney General: Powers and duties

 Article III, Section 7, of the Constitution of North Carolina stipulates the popular election of the attorney general every four years.
 The office holder is not subject to term limits.
 In the event of a vacancy in the office, the Governor of North Carolina has the authority to appoint a successor until a candidate is elected at the next general election for members of the General Assembly.
 Per Article III, Section 8 of the constitution, the attorney general sits on the Council of State.
 They are seventh in the line of succession to the governor.
 As with all Council of State officers, the attorney general's salary is fixed by the General Assembly and cannot be reduced during their term of office.
-In 2022, the attorney general's annual salary was $146,421.
+As of 2025, the attorney general's annual salary is $168,384.

 The attorney general serves as the state government's top legal officer.
 Their duties and responsibilities are mostly enumerated in North Carolina's general statutes.
 Their duties include providing legal representation to all state agencies; supplying advice upon request to judges, magistrates, and county and city attorneys in accordance with the American Bar Association Model Rules of Professional Conduct; and addressing appeals to state trial court verdicts.
 The attorney general may initiate legal action in the public interest or intervene in proceedings before any federal and state courts, regulatory officers, agencies or bodies on behalf of the state.
+The attorney general is restricted by law from contravening the stances of the General Assembly in court proceedings or arguing that its actions are unconstitutional.

-Per statute, the attorney general also renders nonbinding legal opinions upon questions of law submitted by the General Assembly, the governor, or any other state officer.
-Despite their role as top legal representative for the state, attorneys' general views are often passed over by governors, who frequently seek the advice of their appointed legal counsel.
+Per statute, the attorney general renders nonbinding legal opinions upon questions of law submitted by the General Assembly, the governor, or any other state officer.
+Despite their role as the top legal representative for the state, attorneys' general views are often passed over by governors, who frequently seek the advice of their appointed legal counsel.
 Generally, the attorney general cannot give legal advice to private entities.
 The General Assembly has also affirmed that the attorney general has power vested in them by common law tradition, as long as such authority is exercised in a manner consistent with state laws and the constitution.
 The Supreme Court of North Carolina has not delineated the scope of the officer's common law authority, though it has ruled that this bestows upon the attorney general a "duty to prosecute all actions necessary for the protection and defense of the property and revenue of the sovereign people of North Carolina."
+The attorney general is forbidden by law from assuming the stance in court litigation that any segment of state legislation is unconstitutional.

-The Attorney General leads the North Carolina Department of Justice and appoints its director.
+The attorney general leads the North Carolina Department of Justice and appoints its director.
+It is in charge of the state crime lab.
 They cannot prosecute cases themselves unless asked to do so by a local district attorney.
 The attorney general does not have any authority over courts, local district attorneys, or local law enforcement agencies.